 New copper will have the bright, shiny appearance with which we are all familiar – like a new penny.
 As copper ages, its appearance will take on pinks, reds with yellow, blues, and purples and then turn to a relatively uniform brown.
-In some climates and locations, the natural patina of copper will form in as few as 6-7 years while it may never form in some climates.
+In some climates and locations, the natural patina of copper will form in as few as six to seven years, but in other climates, it may never form.

-Regardless of its stage in the weathering cycle, copper always maintains an elegant appearance in any application.
-While a great choice for a new roof, copper is the perfect choice for bay windows, ledges / accents, accessories, or as a flashing material.
+Regardless of its stage in the weathering cycle, copper always maintains an elegant appearance in any application and pairs well with most building colors and materials.
+While a great choice for a new roof, copper is also a perfect choice for bay windows, ledges, accents, accessories, or as a flashing material.